AAbella7529/AAbella7529/README.md

 I am a tech and AI enthusiast's currently busy upskilling / reskilling in Coding, AI and Cyber Security, and always love to learn.

-Looking to transition in AI or Cyber Security and unlock my Tech Career Potential.
+Looking to transition in "AI or Cyber Security" and unlock my Tech Career Potential.

 My purpose is to gain skills and experience in this field.